-While certain acquisitions of mining assets may constitute acquisitions of a business for securities legislation purposes even if they do not meet the definition of a "business" for accounting purposes, we would not consider an acquisition of mining
+While an acquisition of mining assets may constitute an acquisition of a business for securities legislation purposes even if the acquired assets do not meet the definition of a "business" for accounting purposes, we would not consider an acquisition of mining assets to be a business requiring financial statements under either Item 32 or Item 35 of Form 41-101F1 if all of the following apply:

-- (a) the acquisition of the mining assets was an arm's length transaction; - (b) no other assets were transferred and no other liabilities were assumed as part of the acquisition; - (c) there has been no exploration, development or production activity on the mining assets in the three years (two years for an IPO venture issuer or a venture issuer) before the date of the preliminary prospectus.. - 11.
-These changes become effective on \bullet .
+- (a) the acquisition of the mining assets was an arm's length transaction; - (b) no other assets were transferred and no other liabilities were assumed as part of the acquisition; - (c) there has been no exploration, development or production activity on the mining assets in the 3 years (2 years for an IPO venture issuer or a venture issuer) before the date of the preliminary prospectus.. - 11.
+These changes become effective on April 14, 2022.